Why All Fate Systems Can Be Translated Into One Another

 Aries (Western) ≈ Tiger (Chinese) ≈ Hexagram 25 (Yijing) ≈ The Emperor (Tarot)

-Most systems recognize four fundamental forces:
+Most systems calculate four fundamental force constants:

 Western Astrology Fire, Earth, Air, Water